techpavan/mvn-repo-cleaner/README.md

       Delete all libraries (even if latest version) last accessed on or before this date (MM-DD-YYYY).
       Default: 0
+    --accessedAfter, -aa
+      Delete all libraries (even if latest version) last accessed on or after this date (MM-DD-YYYY).
     --deleteAllSnapshots, -dsn
       Delete all snapshots irrespective of being latest.
       Default: false